altontoth/balboa-spa-mqtt-controller/README.md

 # balboa-spa-mqtt-controller
  Balboa Spa MQTT Controller on NodeMCU v3

-This project is derived from and inspired by the project located at https://github.com/NickB1/balboa-spa-mqtt-controller/
+This project is forked from the project located at https://github.com/NickB1/balboa-spa-mqtt-controller/

 ---